mine-cetinkaya-rundel/website/content/publication/index.md

 ---
 title: Publications
 description: |
-  All publications with links to source code (where available).
+  All publications with links to source code where available.
-  (This page is currently under construction.
-For a full list of my publications, see my CV.)
 author: "Mine Çetinkaya-Rundel"
 date: 2021-09-21